afilimonov/model-risk-management/data/whitepaper/riskcalc-3.1-whitepaper.md

 Default prediction challenge: Default events or intensities and the problem of censorship.
 To date, RiskCalc private models have been based in part on probit or logit specifications.
 The dependent variable is taken as a discrete event: whether or not a firm defaults within a certain window of time.
 We typically estimate separate one-year and five-year models, which allows the relative importance of different variables in predicting default rates to vary at different.

 By excessive rounding, we mean more numbers in which the second and third digit were both zero (e.g., 1,000 or 200) than would be expected according to Benford’s Law.

-Moody's IKM
----
-horizons, which we see as an advantage of the approach.
-A possible shortcoming of this approach, however, is that it does not provide a natural means of dealing with censored observations.

 Researching alternatives: Duration approaches directly model the survival time of a firm.
 Under such models, the dependent variable is the time until default.
 If a firm has not yet defaulted, then the time to default is taken as the time until it last could have been observed as having defaulted, but it is treated as a censored observation in the likelihood function.
 A common duration model is the Cox proportional hazards model (for details, see Klein and Moeschberger, 1997).
 This model allows for the hazard function of a firm to be non-parametric given a set of explanatory variables.
 A change in the explanatory variables makes a proportionate adjustment to the hazard function.
 Therefore, the Cox proportional hazards model imposes the restriction that relative importance of different variables for predicting default is constant across all horizons.